skg-if/ext-ra-skg/index.md

 # RA-SKG extension

-This is a documentation template created to document an SKG-IF extension.
 Use this as a home page to describe the overall purpose of the extension.
 Describe the context, provide contacts, and any other information you think is relevant to understand the scope of your extension and foster its uptake.